 Why wouldn’t you want to take a vacation?

 Along with your allotted days, most full-time workers also have weekends.
 That’s another 104 more days off in a year to travel a little closer to home.

 Why I love having my two weeks

 While two weeks may seem like a blink of an eye for some people, you can use those days to see many different destinations.

 To keep itching my travel bug bite, I make sure I go on as many day trips as I can on the weekend.
-Going to a trip to a park, a festival, or event a local event will help me unwind from a stressful week.
+Going on a trip to a park, a festival, or even a local event will help me unwind from a stressful week.

 My other plan is to split up some trips.
 Rather than going to one place for a whole week, I’ve taken seven days, plus two weekends for a total of eleven days for my future trip to the Galapagos.
 The remaining three days, paired with a weekend is set aside for an upcoming Vermont road trip.
 Add in some long-weekend camping trips to provincial and national parks and I am one happy traveller.

 This may not satisfy everyone for their thirst to see the world, but for now, it makes me happy, productive and excited to plan out next year’s two weeks!

 How many vacation days do you get?
 What do you use them for?
 Share a photo of your last vacation with me here.

 PS: Thank you to my friends, especially Kimber, Elizabeth and Melissa, as well as friendly strangers for taking my picture in such wonderful places!